Isabel Jewell: Career

-After years in theater stock companies, including an 87-week stint in Lincoln, Nebraska, she got a part on Broadway in Up Pops the Devil (1930).
+After years in theatre stock companies, including an 87-week stint in Lincoln, Nebraska, she got a part on Broadway in Up Pops the Devil (1930).
 She received glowing critical reviews for Blessed Event (1932) as well.

 Jewell's film debut came in Blessed Event (1932).
 She had been brought to Hollywood by Warner Brothers for the film version of Up Pops the Devil.
 Jewell gained other supporting roles, appearing in a variety of films in the early 1930s.
 She played stereotypical gangsters' women in such films as Manhattan Melodrama (1934) and Marked Woman (1937).
 She was well-received playing against type as the seamstress sentenced to death on the guillotine with Sydney Carton (Ronald Colman in A Tale of Two Cities (1935).
 Her most significant role was Sally Bates in She Had to Choose.
 Jewell's films included Gone with the Wind (1939) (in the role of "that white trash, Emmy Slattery"), Northwest Passage (1940), High Sierra (1941), and the low-budget The Leopard Man (1943).

 By the end of the 1940s, her roles had reduced in significance to the degree that her performances often were uncredited, e.g. The Snake Pit.
 She performed in radio dramas in the 1950s, including This Is Your FBI.

 In February 1965, she played Madame Ahr, a member of a bank-robbing circus troupe, in an episode of Gunsmoke entitled "Circus Trick."

 In 1972, Jewell appeared opposite Edie Sedgwick in the film Ciao!
 Manhattan.
-Her final film was the B movie Sweet Kill (1973), the directorial debut of Curtis Hanson.
+Her final film was the B movie Sweet Kill starring Tab Hunter (1973), the directorial debut of Curtis Hanson.

 Personal life

+Jewell was a Democrat who supported Adlai Stevenson's campaign during the 1952 presidential election.
+She was also a practicing Episcopalian.

 Jewell's first marriage (which "was not generally known during Jewell's lifetime...[nor] mentioned in the press during her heyday in American films") occurred when she wed Lovell "Cowboy" Underwood when she was 19.
 In the mid to late 1930s, Jewell was seen at nightclubs with actor William Hopper.
-In 1936, she wed Owen Crump, divorcing in 1941 to facilitate her next wedding.

-In 1941, Jewell married actor Paul Marion, who was then a private in the Army.
-They separated in 1943 and were divorced on May 12, 1944.
+In 1936, she was engaged to actor Owen Crump, marrying in 1939 and divorcing in 1941.
+In 1941, Jewell married actor Paul Marion, who was then a private in the United States Army.
+They separated in 1943, and were divorced on May 12, 1944.

-Jewell was a Democrat who supported Adlai Stevenson's campaign during the 1952 presidential election.
-She was also a practicing Episcopalian.

-Death
+Death and legacy

 Jewell died in Los Angeles, California on April 5, 1972, aged 64, from suicide after taking an overdose of barbiturates.
 Her ashes were scattered in the Pacific Ocean.

-Legacy

 In 1960, Jewell was recognized with a star on the Hollywood Walk of Fame for her contribution to motion pictures.
 The star is located at 1560 Vine Street.